ruhan-2908/Tallyy/README.md

 # Tallyy
-Tally is a full-stack POS platform built with React and Spring Boot that provides multi-tenant businesses with complete sales, inventory, and payment functionality.
-The system consolidates operations and analytics into one intuitive dashboard for smarter decision-making
+Tally is a backend-driven POS management system built with Spring Boot that supports multi-tenant business operations through REST APIs.
+It provides functionalities for sales, inventory, payments, and analytics, with a scalable architecture designed to streamline business workflows and data management.